atthecodeface/atcf_hardware_clocking/README.md

     bit     block_writes                        "If the timer has a seperate read/write interface, block writes";
 ```

-The design configuration of the clock timer provides the design clock period for the clock of the timer
+The struct `t_timer_period_config` contains the configuration of the
+clock period for a client of the timer.

 ```